[DEADLINE EXTENDED] 2023 GIA Conference: Call for Sessions

 - Bring only passion, excitement, and a commitment to equity and justice.
 Anyone feeling unwell, presenting with flu-like symptoms, or testing positive for Covid-19, please do not attend, and reach out to the GIA team at email@example.com for support with whatever refund is possible.

 |Dates:||Sunday, November 5-Wednesday, November 8|

 |Session submissions:||Sessions may only be submitted by GIA Members|

 |Extended deadline:||Friday, March 31, 2023 at 5pm EDT|

 How to Propose Conference Sessions

-- Log in to your account on the GIA website and select the 2021 Conference Proposal Form link on the left.
-Submit the form no later than Wednesday, April 28.
-For assistance with user accounts, click the Create new account or Request new password links on the login page or contact Zoë Williams at email@example.com.
+- Log in to your account on the GIA website and select the 2023 Conference Proposal Form link on the left.
+Submit the form no later than Friday, March 31, 2023 at 5pm EDT.
+For assistance with user accounts, click the Create new account or Request new password links on the login page or contact the GIA team at firstname.lastname@example.org.

 - After the conference committee has selected the sessions, we will contact session organizers individually to ask for more details.
-The staff and conference committee will work with session organizers, as appropriate, to identify any local resources needed.
+The GIA team and conference committee will work with session organizers, as appropriate, to identify any local resources needed.